XaraKat/Scrapy/README.md

 # Instalation

-This repository uses conda to manage its environment as specified in environment.yml.
-Install the environment with:
+This repository uses  Install the environment with:

 pip install Scrapy
-Then use source activate scihub and source deactivate to activate or deactivate the environment.
-On windows, use activate scihub and deactivate instead.

 # Disclaimer